PetoLau/jekyll-now/about.md

 permalink: /about/
 ---

-I am a **PhD. student** at the [Faculty of Informatics and Information Technologies](http://www.fiit.stuba.sk/en.html?page_id=749), Slovak University of Technology in Bratislava.
+I have **PhD** from the [Faculty of Informatics and Information Technologies](http://www.fiit.stuba.sk/en.html?page_id=749), Slovak University of Technology in Bratislava.
 I took my master's degree in **Probability and Mathematical Statistics** at the [FMFI UK](http://fmph.uniba.sk/en/).
-My current research scopes and interests include:
+My research scopes and interests include:

  * Time Series Data Mining
  * Machine Learning